Letting Legislation, Relax and Let Us Take Care of It

 Legionnaire’s Disease

-In order to comply with the Health and Safety Executive’s Code of Practice, tlc strongly advise that you carry out a risk assessment for legionnaire’s disease.
-This is especially important if the property has an open water tank, cooling system or swimming pool.
-You should provide us with a copy of any written risk assessment that you have undertaken as soon as it is available.
+Compliance with the Health and Safety Executive’s Code of Practice requires a risk assessment for Legionnaire’s disease, especially if your property has an open water tank, cooling system, or swimming pool.
+Please provide us with a copy of any risk assessment conducted..

 Fire and Safety Regulations